 We publish an annual CSR Report to communicate our work and key accomplishments from the previous year.
 It covers goals and sustainable practices in relation to our efforts in innovation, products and services, employee diversity, and the environment.read the report

-All Sony products are designed based on the Sony standard SS-00259, which defines restrictions of certain substances to ensure compliance with global regulatory requirements including the European Union RoHS Directive (the restriction of the use of certain hazardous substances in electrical and electronic equipment 2002/95/EC).
-The RoHS directive restricts the amount of certain hazardous substances such as lead and mercury in electronic products.
+All Sony products are designed based on the Sony standard SS-00259, which defines restrictions of certain substances to ensure compliance with global regulatory requirements including the European Union RoHS Directive (Directive on the restriction of the use of certain hazardous substances in electrical and electronic equipment).
+The RoHS Directive restricts the amount of certain hazardous substances such as lead and mercury in electronic products.
 By limiting these, Sony aims to not only help prevent harmful materials from leaching into our ecosystems, but also to help minimize potential exposure to these substances and promote easier recycling at the end of a product's lifecycle.

 Polyvinyl Chloride (PVC), while not currently regulated by any laws that apply to its use in electronics products, may pose a risk to the environment if disposed of improperly.
 Similarly, some brominated flame retardants (BFRs) are harmful to our health and tend to remain in the environment and accumulate in living organisms.
-That's why Sony continues to promote the use of alternative PVC and BFRs and has successfully eliminated them from various applications including all product packaging and the following products (excluding accessories) as of April 1, 2011:
+That's why Sony continues to promote the use of alternative PVC and BFRs and has successfully eliminated them from packaging of all Sony products as well as selected applications of products listed below as of April 1, 2012: